uofu-adv-emb-25/lab09_james_ben/README.md

 # Part 1: Invariants

 ## State invariants

-* For all trains, there exists a sensor for which train A corresponds to sensor A.
+1. For all system states, if approach is high and timer is high, the barrier is never low.

-* For all system states, if approach is high and timer is high, the barrier is never low.
+2. For all system states, if barrier high -> alarm high.

-* For all system states, if barrier high -> alarm high.
+3. For each train T, approach high <-> depart low.

-* For each train T, approach high <-> depart low.
+4. For each train T, depart high <-> approach low.

-* For each train T, depart high <-> approach low.
+5. For all train approaches, barrier must go down after 10 seconds.

-* For all train approaches, barrier must go down after 10 seconds.
+6. For all train crossings, barrier must stay down.

-* For all train crossings, barrier must stay down.
+7. For all train approaches, alarm must sound.

 ## Environment invariants
 * Trains take longer than 10s from detection to crossing.